 My Favorite United Airlines Personal Card

-If you’re looking for a personal United Airlines credit card, the New United Quest℠ Card was recently introduced, and for many this $250 annual fee card is more than worth it:
+If you’re looking for a personal United Airlines credit card, consider the United Quest℠ Card, which for many this $250 annual fee card is more than worth it:

-- The card is offering a welcome bonus of up to 100,000 MileagePlus miles
+- The card is offering a welcome bonus of 80,000 MileagePlus miles

 - The card offers some unique perks, like a $125 annual United credit, plus up to 10,000 miles reimbursed each year when redeeming miles on United; for many, those two perks alone will more than offset the annual fee